FLOCK4H/PumpSwapAMM/README.md

 - FPT & API Access -> Password
 - Storage zone name

+4. Run `pumpswap` command

-4. Create `.env` file with these fields:
+5. Create `.env` file with below schema or you will be prompted to enter credentials at app's start

 ```
 ACCESS_KEY=bunny-password-key